kevinch38/traveloca/README.md

 - Find, delete, and update for every table except transaction and transaction detail

 ## Installation
-Reload the maven pom.xml (in traveloca package), here are the steps:
+Reload the maven pom.xml (in traveloca package intellij), here are the steps:
 - Right-click the pom.xml
 - Hover to maven
 - Click reload project